 What are you passionate about, why and how has this influenced what you want to study in university?

 I am passionate about psychology because it gave me a new sense when it came to interacting with people.
-I took psychology in IB since I wanted to fuel my interests more and delve deeper to see what it was all about.
+I took psychology in IB since I wanted to fuel my interest and delve deeper to see what it was all about.
 Throughout this time I got more and more interested in the field.
 Understanding how brains respond to our surroundings has intrigued me since I was a child and now I am fully aware that there is a subject of study that pursues this sort of thought.
 Observing individuals has become a sort of pastime for me and I always wanted to use my knowledge on other people.
 Abnormality in people's behaviour would stand out immediately for me and urged this need to understand why.
 It seemingly correlates to clinical and abnormal psychology as consulting with someone and possibly fixing their mental disabilities provide me with enjoyment.
 Even now, after all I have learnt so far, none of the theories have ever been 100% valid, there is always a degree of uncertainty in each one.
 This makes it challenging to create an objective truth when applying the theory in real life.
 Challenges like these interest me a lot, it further motivates me to investigate more and find an acceptable conclusion to all this.

+The most difficult part of writing an essay is making sure that your story is unique to yourself and cannot be replicated by anyone else.
+Currently the content that I’m reading from this response isn’t specific enough to you as a person or your experiences to the point where it would make me remember you.
+I feel like you need to include specific stories or anecdotes that relates to psychology and how significant it is to you.

 Tell us about your leadership, extracurricular, and social cultural activities.
 Why have you chosen these activities and how have these experiences developed your skills, leadership and character?